mttschltz/kittythinks/content/food-security-resources.md

 As those are many questions, this section on _Resources_ will be shorter and, hopefully, more succinct than the general food security debate.

 ## How much food?

+According to the UN Population Division, by the year 2055, the global population will have reached its peak of ~9.5 billion and will level off after that.

+This does not, however, reflect the reality of some specific regions such as sub-Saharan Africa.
+This region is predicted to neither peak nor level off, even after the further prediction of the UN: the year 2100.
+Therefore, the risk of food scarcity will be concentrated in a small part of the world.